S3-working-group/s3-practical-guide/docs/all.md

 #### Organizational Drivers

-Identifying and understanding situations that present potential impediments or opportunities in relation to an organization’s objectives is important if we are to successfully orient through our daily work and make the best use of our limited resources, energy, and time.
+Identifying and understanding situations that present potential impediments or opportunities in relation to an organization's objectives is important if we are to successfully orient through our daily work and make the best use of our limited resources, energy, and time.

-However, not all situations that motivate an organization’s members to act, are pertinent for the organization to respond to.
-With the concept of organizational drivers we give a name to those situations an organization’s members investigate and determine as relevant to respond to because they anticipate that doing so would be beneficial for the organization - by helping to generate value, eliminate waste, or avoid undesirable risks or consequences.
+However, not all situations that motivate an organization's members to act, are pertinent for the organization to respond to.
+With the concept of organizational drivers we give a name to those situations an organization's members investigate and determine as relevant to respond to because they anticipate that doing so would be beneficial for the organization - by helping to generate value, eliminate waste, or avoid undesirable risks or consequences.

 Making sense of situations that arise in the course of daily work and establishing if those situations are relevant to deal with, before deciding how to respond to them, has evident **benefits**:

--   A clear and accurate understanding of a situation that requires an intervention, **supports people to develop a better idea of what’s required to deal with it**.
+-   A clear and accurate understanding of a situation that requires an intervention, **supports people to develop a better idea of what's required to deal with it**.
 A problem well-defined is a problem half-solved (see _Respond to Organizational Drivers_)
 -   Explicitly describing a driver helps to **communicate about it effectively** with others and **develop a shared understanding** of the situation and its relevance for the organization (see _Describe Organizational Drivers_)
 -   Thinking about organizational drivers supports people to reflect on, **understand and communicate about why they do the things they do**.
 It provides a way to investigate and make explicit the reasons behind actions and decisions and it helps to understand **why we are motivated to pursue particular objectives and goals**.
 -   Taking time to investigate situations and their potential relevance, before acting, helps to **determine if and when intervening is worthwhile**, because people can be mistaken, both regarding their conclusions about what they are perceiving, and in terms of the relevance they ascribe to the situations they perceive (see _Navigate via Tension_).
 -   Being clear about why you are doing things will make it easier to **regularly evaluate the outcomes** of your actions and identify ways to improve your approach.
 (When doing so, also consider whether the organizational driver has changed: the situation is different, or its relevance for the organization has changed.)

 Determining whether a situation qualifies as an organizational driver is dependent on adequate understanding of the overall purpose of the organization (its <a href="glossary.html#entry-primary-driver" class="glossary-tooltip" data-toggle="tooltip" title="Primary Driver: The primary driver for a domain is the main driver that people who account for that domain respond to.">primary driver</a> and main <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">requirement</a>, its <a href="glossary.html#entry-strategy" class="glossary-tooltip" data-toggle="tooltip" title="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</a>, <a href="glossary.html#entry-objective" class="glossary-tooltip" data-toggle="tooltip" title="Objective: A (specific) result that a person or team or organization wants to achieve; an aim or a goal.">objectives</a>, <a href="glossary.html#entry-values" class="glossary-tooltip" data-toggle="tooltip" title="Values: Valued principles that guide behavior.
 Not to be confused with &quot;value&quot; (singular) in the context of a driver.">values</a>, existing <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, and so on.
-Once it’s established that responding to a particular situation would be beneficial for the organization, it qualifies as an organization driver and can then be prioritized accordingly.
+Once it's established that responding to a particular situation would be beneficial for the organization, it qualifies as an organization driver and can then be prioritized accordingly.
 Such diligence ensures that people remain focused on, and responsive to, challenges and opportunities that are relevant to the organization's purpose and objectives.

 ##### Relationships between organizational drivers